top of page

 The Role of Sustainable Materials in Reducing Environmental Impact

 One of the most effective ways to mitigate the negative environmental effects of the design and build industry is through sustainable material selection.
-At Jessica Lightbody Design Surrey, we prioritise the use of eco-friendly, durable, and responsibly sourced materials.
+At Jessica Lightbody Design Jersey, we prioritise the use of eco-friendly, durable, and responsibly sourced materials.
 Here’s how sustainable materials make a difference:

 1. Reclaimed and Recycled Materials